betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

 <br>

+### An MTBF of 40,000 Hours: Extremely Reliable Computing
 The AGC may not have been extreme in scale but it was extreme in reliability.
-Of the 42 Block II systems delivered and an aggregate of 11,000 hours of vibration and thermal testing plus 32,500 hours of normal operation, only 4 hardware faults were observed,<sup>[14]</sup> none of which occurred in actual Moon missions.
+Of the 42 Block II systems delivered and an aggregate of 11,000 hours of vibration exposure and thermal cycling plus 32,500 hours of normal operation, only 4 hardware faults were observed,<sup>[14]</sup> none of which occurred in actual Moon missions.
+A conservative estimate of the MTBF of the AGC was later calculated to be over 40,000 hours, more than an order of magnitude better than machines typical of that era.
 Little did AGC hardware engineers know that writing the software would present even greater challenges, ultimately becoming the rate-determining factor in delivering flight-ready units.

-Autonomous guidance for Apollo was so critical to success, NASA funded the development of this revolutionary new computer to support it.<sup>[53]</sup>
-Half a century later, self-driving is so critical for Telsa, they have developed a custom, proprietary AI chip to support it.<sup>[50]</sup>
+Autonomous guidance was so critical for Apollo, NASA funded the development of this revolutionary new computer to support it.<sup>[53]</sup> Half a century later, self-driving is so critical in the auto industry, Tesla has developed their own custom, proprietary AI chip to support it.<sup>[50]</sup>

 <br>